franchiseBoyz/Ecommerce-Recommender-System/README.md

 ## Objective

-The goal is to bDevelop a recommendation system that provides accurate and relevant personalized product suggestions based on user specs, enhancing online shopping by simplifying decisions and boosting customer satisfaction.
+The goal is to Develop a recommendation system that provides accurate and relevant personalized product suggestions based on user specs, enhancing online shopping by simplifying decisions and boosting customer satisfaction.
 The model will help users make informed decisions when selecting products by considering their preferences and constraints.

 ## Project Overview